 10. Michael Kirwan, and Sheelah Treflé Hidden, editors; Williams, Rowan, foreword.
 Mimesis and Atonement: René Girard and the Doctrine of Salvation, Volume 5: Violence, Desire, and the Sacred.
 Bloomsbury, 2016.
 Cloth, 208 pages.
 Mimesis and Atonement brings together philosophers from Catholic, Evangelical, Orthodox, and Jewish backgrounds — including James Alison, Anthony Bartlett, Nikolaus Wandinger, and Michael Kirwan — to examine the continued significance of Girard’s work.
 They do so in the light of new developments, such as the controversial ‘new scholarship’ on Paul.

-11. Scott Cowdell, René Girard and the Nonviolent God, builds to a concluding chapter, “Christ, the Nonviolence of God,” which is essentially about atonement theology.
+11. Scott Cowdell, René Girard and the Nonviolent God, builds to a concluding chapter, “Christ, the Nonviolence of God,” with the closing, lengthy section about atonement theology.

 12. James Warren, Compassion or Apocalypse?, a section entitled, “Sacrificial Christianity and Atonement Theology,” pp. 285-95.
 Near the conclusion he writes,